checkstyle/contribution/checkstyle-tester/README.md

 Even if the regression proves no differences, it may be a false that there is no way to kill the mutation.
 Regression is only based on sources others have made and may just mean that this form of code is uncommon.
 If regression fails to find a difference, you must analyze the code manually and see if there is a way to determine if it is logically impossible to hit the code and kill the mutation.

-## Testing sevntu checks:
+## Testing Sevntu

-Groovy scripts do not currently support sevntu regression.
+`diff.groovy` script does not currently support generating reports for sevntu.
 Sevntu can only be run with patch only branch and config.
-Running full difference regression will always produce no results because the scripts do no install the different versions of sevntu needed to function.
+Running a full difference report will always produce no results because the scripts do no install the different versions of sevntu needed to function.

 First you must build sevntu checks:
 ```